- Information Security

 - Communicate the password for the document wisely - Sending the password in the same email as the encrypted document is not a good practice.

-If you have Symantec Drive Encryption (full disk encryption), you can use Symantec PGP Zip that is included with that SDE license.
-However, this type of file cannot be emailed in our current mail system, so you will need to use Send This File (available via mySLU/Tools)
+If you have Symantec Drive Encryption, you can use Symantec PGP Zip that is included with that SDE license.
+However, this type of file cannot be emailed in our current mail system, so you will need to use Send This File (available via the mySLU Tools tab).

-If you do not have SDE, there are some additional options for document encryption:
+If you do not have Symantec Drive Encryption, there are some additional options for document encryption: